 Crab Apple Jelly

-Gently simmer the syrup until it starts to thicken.
-As it simmers, stir to dissolve the sugar.
-Foam and scum will rise to the surface, skim them off with a slotted spoon – I keep a large bowl of cold water next to the hob to rinse the spoon off in.
-This clarifies the jelly – the cloudy juice becomes a pretty clear jelly.
+- Gently simmer in a large pan to dissolve the sugar.
+As the juice simmers, foam and scum will rise to the surface.
+Skim this off with a slotted spoon to remove impurities and keep the jelly clear.
+Keep a large bowl of cold water next to the hob to rinse the spoon off.